mtth/hdfs/README.rst

 CLI
 ***

-Sample commands (see below for how to configure cluster aliases):
+Sample commands (see below for information on how to configure cluster aliases):

 .. code-block:: bash